Comparison

 topdeck.gg is a fantastic platform for massive, single-weekend cEDH tournaments.
 If you are running an 80-person competitive event with a huge prize pool and you need strict verification, it is an industry standard and a very solid choice.

 However, it is built for tournament organizers, not casual playgroups.
-It's complex, rigid in its scoring, and isn't designed for custom achievements, ongoing multi-week seasons, or sealed league card pool tracking.
+It's complex, rigid in its scoring, and isn't designed for custom achievements, ongoing multi-week seasons, multi-phase championships, or sealed league card pool tracking.

 MTGSL MTG Super League

 MTGSL bridges the gap.
-It is built specifically for communities, LGS playgroups, and Discord servers playing multi-week leagues.
+It is built specifically for communities, LGS playgroups, and Discord servers playing multi-week leagues and major championships.

-It handles all the complex math and pod matching of competitive software, but provides the flexibility and long-term stat-tracking you normally need a dedicated "spreadsheet guy" to maintain.
+It handles all the complex math and pod matching of competitive software, but provides the flexibility and long-term stat-tracking you normally need a dedicated "spreadsheet guy" to maintain - plus features like Multi-Phase Majors and Series standings that no other platform offers.

 Ready to Ditch the Spreadsheet?

-Set up your next MTG league or tournament in under 5 minutes.
+Set up your next MTG league, tournament, or Major in under 5 minutes.